District of Columbia federal voting rights: Political considerations

 Opponents of D.C. voting rights have also contended that the District is too small to warrant representation in the House and Senate.
 However, sponsors of voting rights legislation point out that both Wyoming and Vermont have a smaller population than the District of Columbia.

 In modern times, all elections held in the district have been overwhelmingly won by the Democratic Party.
-The Democrats' support of increased D.C. representation in Congress and the Republicans' opposition to it have been alleged to be purely for self-serving reasons.
+The Democrats' support of increased D.C. representation in Congress and the Republicans' opposition to it has been alleged to be purely for self-serving reasons.

 Human rights

 Since 2006, the United Nations Human Rights Committee report has cited the United States for denying D.C. residents voting rights in violation of the International Covenant on Civil and Political Rights, a treaty the United States ratified in 1992.

 In 2015, D.C. became a member of the Unrepresented Nations and Peoples Organization.

 Proposed reforms

 Advocates for D.C. voting rights have proposed several competing reforms to increase the District's representation in Congress.
 These proposals generally involve either treating D.C. more like a state or allowing Maryland to take back the land it ceded to form the District.